 PID requires immediate medical attention to avoid additional complications, including:

 Endometriosis can occur at any time during your reproductive years.
-It’s caused by the growth of uterine tissue outside of the uterus.
+It’s caused by the growth of tissue similar to that found in the uterus.
 This tissue continues to act the way it would if it were within the uterus, including thickening and shedding in response to the menstrual cycle.

 In addition to pain, symptoms can include: